garrensmith/Jody/readme.md

 * Watch files and autotest
 * describe or context within spec
 * more matchers
-* Add beforeAll, afterEach and afterAll
+* Add  afterEach
 * testing of http apps
-* Mocks and Stubs
+* Mocks and Stubs -- basic implementation done